syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 {% endtabs %}

 ### Customize level appearance using header height

-The `HeaderHeight` property of `TreeMapLevel` can be customized by using the `Levels` in `SfTreeMap.` It is used to customize the header height for each level in the tree map and its default value is `24.`
+The `HeaderHeight` property of `TreeMapLevel` can be customized using the `Levels` property in `SfTreeMap.` This property adjusts the header height for each level in the tree map, with a default value of `24.`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}